CS-UCR/cs105-prj-phase3-machine-mamba/README.md

 # Project Phase 1 - Data Collection and Data Cleaning
 In this particular phase.
 I did not deem it necessary to gather anymore data.
 The reason being was because I pulled my data directly from kaggle.com.
 More specifically from https://www.kaggle.com/noahgift/social-power-nba#nba_2017_salary.csv.

-These datasets included:
+These datasets included (not all):
+- twitter_players.csv
+--
+- team_valuations.csv
-- Boomer
+- shot_logs.csv

 # Project Phase 2 - Data Cleaning and EDA